adobe-commerce/partner-day-accs/README.md

 For reference, here is the final [build.mjs](./lab/storefront/build.mjs) file.

-This piece of code will instruct the dropin to fetch additional data from the Mesh.
+This piece of code will instruct the drop-in to fetch additional data from the Mesh.

 ### Consume Product Ratings